 You Have More Energy

 You’re on your way to better health when you have more energy!
 The foods you are choosing to consume are more nutritious; therefore, you are fueling your body properly.
-A healthful diet will leave you feeling energized, not exhausted.
+A balanced diet will have you feeling energized, not exhausted.
 Eating too many processed foods such as those that are high in sugar can wreak havoc on your energy levels.
 (Yes, I’m talking about that bowl of sugary cereal that causes a spike in blood sugar and the subsequent crash.)
-One tip is to try keeping a journal on your energy levels, workouts, and overall well-being as a method to track your progress.
+One tip is to keep a journal on your energy levels, workouts, and overall well-being as a method to track your progress.
 Making lifestyle changes and noticing how you feel is far more important than a few numbers on a scale!

 You’re Focusing on Lifestyle Changes